varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-5.2.rst

     ``vcl_path`` parameter if a relative file name is used, see :ref:`varnishd(1)` and :ref:`ref_param_vcl_path`.

+  * The ``-a`` option can now take a name, otherwise a default one is selected to name the listen address.
+It may become accessible in VCL in the future.

 * ``varnishstat(1)``:

   * In curses mode, the top two lines showing uptimes for the